Wall art for law office

 • Imposing formats (120-200 cm) establishing immediate authority presence

-• Legal symbolism activating unconscious institutional trust
+• Legal symbolism activating unconscious institutional confidence

 • Professional color palettes (blues, grays, burgundy) signaling seriousness and stability